PolusAI/image-tools/segmentation/polus-imagej-threshold-ij1-plugin/README.md

 ## Building

-Bump the verison in the `VERSION` file.
+Bump the version in the `VERSION` file.

-Then oo build the Docker image for the conversion plugin, run `./build-docker.sh`.
+Then to build the Docker image for the conversion plugin, run `./build-docker.sh`.

 ## Install WIPP Plugin